vavrecan/usb-boot-watcher/README.md

 Microsoft does not officially allows you to install Windows to USB device, hovewer, there is simple trick to do this - you can install it like OEM partner.
 To do so, you will need existing windows installation with admin permissions (or use Recovery console).

 You will need these tools: imagex, bcdboot.
-You can get these from [here](http://www.rmprepusb.com/tutorials/getwaiktools).
+You can get them from [here](http://www.rmprepusb.com/tutorials/getwaiktools).

 Then prepare your drive (create primary partition and make it active on your usb drive) using diskpart:
 ```